Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Utilizing LLMs for Network Intrusion Detection: Capabilities and Limitations

 BERT (Bidirectional Encoder Representations from Transformers) \cite{224} (2019) has demonstrated impressive performance in enhancing various natural language processing (NLP) tasks.
-In the field of network intrusion detection systems (NIDS), BERT is primarily used as an encoder backbone—a feature extractor that converts sequences of network events (e.g., packets, flows, CAN messages) into contextual embeddings.
-These embeddings are then passed to a classification head, such as a multilayer perceptron (MLP), a softmax layer, or an anomaly scoring module, for attack detection.
-Several studies have explored BERT-based NIDS approaches:
+In the field of NIDS, BERT is primarily used as an encoder backbone - a feature extractor that converts sequences of network events (e.g., packets, flows, CAN messages) into contextual embeddings(typically [CLS] tokens) .
+These embeddings are then passed to a NN-based classifier/classification head, such as a multilayer perceptron (MLP), a softmax layer, or an anomaly/attack scoring module, for attack detection.
+Many studies have explored BERT-based NIDS approaches:

-\cite{114} (2022) applied BERT to detect attacks against CAN (Controller Area Network).
-By treating arbitration IDs as tokens and using a masked language model objective, BERT can learn periodic protocol sequences and detect multiple attack types in resource-constrained automotive environments.
-In \cite{225} (2023), network flow sequences are treated as sentences, and a BERT-style encoder is used to model contextual relationships across flows.
-Compared to traditional machine learning methods, fine-tuning improves intrusion classification and domain adaptation.
-Furthermore, hybrid models have been proposed for IoT security.
-In \cite{225} (2023), a framework integrates GPT (for packet prediction), BERT (for verification prediction), and LSTM (for packet classification).
-This combination enhances the predictive capabilities of IoT network security.